-20. A lesion is created around the tip of the electrode as previously described.
-Suggested lesion parameters remain unchanged; Set Temperature = 60°C, Time = 2:30 Monitor the patient's response during lesioning for non-concordant pain in the groin, anterior thigh, lower leg, or foot.
-The lesion can be stopped at any time by pressing the ON/OFF button on the lower right corner of the pain generator.
+8. Create the first lesion according to the parameters outlined in Lesion Parameters; Section 9 of this document.
+Suggested parameters include Set Temperature = 60° C, Time = 2:30.
+Monitor the patient's response during lesioning for non-concordant pain in the side, chest, or shoulder.
+The lesion can be stopped at any time by depressing the ON/OFF button on the lower right corner of the pain generator.